-54 Comment: An international federation or ruling body for an Event may establish an "In-Competition" period that is different than the Event Period.
+&lt;sup>58 Comment: An international federation or ruling body for an Event may establish an "In-Competition" period that is different than the Event Period.

-National Event: A sport Event or Competition involving International or National-Level Athletes that is not an International Event.
+National Event: A sporting Event or Competition involving International-Level or National-Level Athletes that is not an International Event.